paulegradie/Sailfish/docs/home.md

 This documentation provides all of the information you will need to make the most of Sailfish.

+> **Warning**: The vast majority of these docs are complete, but some sections are still a work in progress.
+Please feel free to open issues with requests for clarification or additions.

 ## Table of Contents

 [1.
 How to set up Sailfish for your project](./1/how-to-set-up-sailfish-for-your-project.md)